Gallions railway station: Opening of the branch and First station

-Construction of a railway line from Custom House to Gallions was authorized by an Act of Parliament that had also approved the construction of the Royal Albert Dock.
-The London & St. Katharine Docks Company opened the branch on 3 August 1880, initially as far as Central, and it was fully opened when it reached the Gallions terminus in November 1880.
+Construction of a railway line from Custom House to Gallions was authorized by an act of Parliament that had also approved the construction of the Royal Albert Dock.
+The London and Saint Katharine Docks Company opened the branch on 3 August 1880, initially as far as Central, and it was fully opened when it reached the Gallions terminus in November 1880.
 The facility consisted of two platforms.

 There were two primary reasons for building the branch.
 Firstly, the size of the docks necessitated a transport link to enable business and commuting to and from the docks.
 Secondly, because the Albert Dock handled passengers, easier access to the quays was required to connect ships that left for all parts of the British Empire.
 This was why a hotel was built adjacent to the terminus, which is mentioned in The Light That Failed by Rudyard Kipling (who actually stayed at the hotel) where the hero asks a P&O clerk, "Is it Tilbury and a tender or Gallions and the dock?".